-Source: Uber taps Expedia's Dara Khosrowshahi as CEO
+Uber taps Expedia's Dara Khosrowshahi as CEO

 As Uber struggles, its competitors have been mobilizing abroad and at home.

 Domestic rival Lyft has raised $600 million in funding this year and saw an increase in new customers following an Uber boycott.
-In a recent blog post, Lyft said it completed more rides so far this year than in all of 2016.
+In a blog post at the end of July, Lyft said it had completed more rides so far this year than in all of 2016.

 --CNNMoney's Seth Fiegerman contributed to this report.